How to find (and solve) navigation issues on your website

 Whilst strong SEO is vital to finding users, it is always best to make sure your users come first.
 If your website only talks to search engines it is unlikely to really speak ‘human’ and do what it is intended, make conversions.
 Users first, search engines after.

 Let’s explore some common navigational issues and how great UX research can solve them.

 Your Information Architecture

-Your website Information Architecture (IA) is always important to consider when you are designing, re-ordering, or adding or removing content from your website.
+Your website Information Architecture (IA) is always important to consider.
 How content is stored, ordered and found will impact the UX and the performance of your website SEO.
 Using a card sorting tool to research how users expect information and content to be sorted, stored and found can be vitally important to how effective your website is.
 Optimalsort is a quick and effective tool to establish where and how users expect information to be sorted.

-Building intuitive IA and making sure navigation is simple to follow will ensure your users are confident and comfortable making their way through your website.
+Building intuitive IA and making sure navigation, and menus are simple to follow will ensure your users are confident and comfortable making their way through your website.
 Understanding where they can find the information they need and progressing to the next step.

 As well as understanding the order of content with card sorting, combined with our tree-testing tool, Treejack, it can be incredibly useful to understand where users expect information to be found.
 Looking at how users interact with your website, where they look for information and where they get lost is all great stuff!